eigentaylor/eigentaylor.github.io/_previews/2026-07-24-runoff-accuracy.md

 {% proof Expand to see the robustness rankings tables %}
 {% jupyter_cell_embed "assets/jupyter/vse_simulation.ipynb" tag="robustness-rankings" %}
 {% endproof %}

+### The Shape of the Data

+This is also fun.
+VSE is reported as a point value, but it is actually an average of a distribution of outcomes of the form

+$$\frac{u(winner)-u(avg)}{u(best)-u(avg)}$$

+for each election, where $u(winner)$ is the utility of the winner in that election, $u(avg)$ is the average utility of all candidates in the election, and $u(best)$ is the utility of the utility maximizer in that election.
+This is 1.0 if the winner is the utility maximizer, 0 if the winner has exactly average utility, and negative if the winner has below average utility.
+The VSE is the mean of this distribution, but the distribution itself is interesting to look at.

+We look at the distribution of outcomes for each system under different levels of friction.
+We narrow our focus to six systems under the joint scenarios: STAR, Approval, Approval Top-2, Plurality, Plurality Top-2, and Schulze.

+Under ideal conditions, the high VSE systems like STAR and Condorcet are tightly clustered around 100% with a very small leftward tail.
+Lower VSE systems have more values near but not at 100%, and that clumpy tail gets fatter and fatter as the VSE drops when friction increases.

+The most important thing to note is that the mode is 100% for all plots.
+Despite the friction, most of these systems agree on the best outcome most of the time (including terrible systems like plurality in ideal conditions).
+What the "low" VSE values we have shown in this post really say, is that under friction, the commonality of these best outcomes decreases.

+Horrifically, exactly one of the six examined systems has negative values more common than 100% VSE when looking at the joint scenarios: Schulze under heavy friction.
+That is, Schulze elects someone worse than randomly choosing a candidate more often than it elects the best candidate.

+{% proof Expand to see the histograms %}
+{% jupyter_cell_embed "assets/jupyter/vse_simulation.ipynb" tag="histogram-data" %}
+{% endproof %}

+### A Stricter Confidence Interval

+To evaluate the robustness of the results, I checked the results that were marked as significant under a 95% confidence interval, and re-evaluated them under a 99% confidence interval.
+Absence of evidence is not evidence of absence, so this does not mean that a difference or edge does not actually exist, it just shows which results are more robust and persistent.

+The very borderline edge that STAR holds over single-round Approval under friction is not robust under a 99% confidence interval.
+If STAR genuinely is better than Approval under friction, it does not appear to be by very much.
+Similarly, the apparent edge of RCV over Schulze under moderate friction becomes non-significant under a 99% confidence interval.
+The $\kappa$ threshold under moderate friction also becomes more murky, and the required learning rate for significance goes from $\kappa=0.3$ to $\kappa=\frac{1}{3}$.
+These are all quite borderline, however.

+{% jupyter_cell_embed "assets/jupyter/vse_simulation.ipynb" tag="not-sig-at-99" %}

+The things that did appear to be more robust are interesting:

+- Groggy Approval Top-2 and Plurality Top-2 are still significantly better than STAR under friction.
+- Single-round Approval's edge over Plurality, holds under a 99% confidence interval.
+- Approval Top-2 still beats Plurality Top-2 under mild friction (groggy and clear-eyed), but not under moderate or heavy friction.
+- Schulze's poor Condorcet efficiency under friction is still significant under a 99% confidence interval.
+The systems that appeared better, keep their edge.
+- The $\kappa$ thresholds for significance under mild and Heavy friction are still robust under a 99% confidence interval.
+- For the most part, the robustness of Approval Top-2 over Plurality Top-2 as we sweep the number of candidates is still significant except for one exception.

+{% proof Expand to see the results that hold under a 99% confidence interval %}
+{% jupyter_cell_embed "assets/jupyter/vse_simulation.ipynb" tag="still-sig-at-99" %}
+{% endproof %}

 ### Further Research